saintheraldfaust/weldiosview/README.md

-# Weldios Certificate Verification Portal
+# weldios university Certificate Verification Portal

-A modern, secure certificate verification system for Weldios University built with PHP and MySQL.
+A modern, secure certificate verification system for weldios university built with PHP and MySQL.

 ## Features